Introduction

 Nvidia Graphics

 On the Lenovo Legion 5i Pro with an Nvidia GeForce RTX 3050, I had no issues initially with the graphics setup.
-The default Wayland session was working even with an external monitor connected through USB-C/Thunerbolt.
+The default Wayland session was worked even with an external monitor connected through USB-C/Thunerbolt.
 Later I discovered issues (see below) caused by CachyOS's choices with respect to graphics driver packages.

 ❯ sudo pacman -Ss nvidia